 A meeting is then convened to discuss each application, where the panel will agree on a score for each application and a list of funding recommendations.
 On completion of all panel assessment meetings, including signoff on the assessment meeting documentation and recommendations from the panel, the complete list of funding recommendations is compiled.
-Funding is awarded to the strongest application, as agreed by each panel.
+A funding award should be considered for each local authority area and awarded to the strongest application, as agreed by each panel.
+There will be two separate lists: those qualifying under the Round 2 general funding stream and those qualifying under the Ancillary Measure funding stream.

-The total funding awards will then be considered.
-If the recommended amount of funding exceeds that available, a strategic assessment phase will be required.
+The total funding awards will then be considered for both Round 2 and the Ancillary Measure.
+If the recommended amount of funding exceeds that available for Round 2 or the Ancillary Measure, a strategic assessment phase will be required.

-6.5.3 A Strategic Assessment Panel will be established comprising senior members of An Coimisiún management and staff members involved in running the Scheme.
+5.5.3 A Strategic Assessment Panel will be established comprising senior members of An Coimisiún management and staff members involved in running the Scheme.
 This forum will consider collectively the Qualitative Assessment scores, the panel recommendations and the strategic criteria.
 An Coimisiún is obligated to aim for a balance of content outcomes that facilitates the best mix of sources of high-quality journalism based on the applications received for the funding round.